 Tickets and accidents will increase your auto insurance costs.
-If you’ve had many citations, you might need to buy high-risk insurance.
-That brings means higher premiums or even coverage cancellation.
+If you’ve had many citations, you may need to get high-risk insurance.
+That means higher premiums or even coverage cancellation.

 The Lexington Police Department wrote 9,568 speeding tickets in 2017.
 This is a 27.3 percent increase over the citations written in 2016.
 Too many citations lead to higher insurance rates.
 Tickets can cost you time, money, and increasing rates.
 Watch your speed and do what you can to avoid them.

 If you are arrested for a DUI in Lexington, you’ll face license suspension, pay between $200 and $10,000 in fines, and serve up to 5 years in jail.
 Even if you do get a light sentence, getting a DUI will raise your rates.
 Our study shows that drivers with a DUI pay $830 more per year for car insurance.